 - Landlord and tenant law

-- Prepare for actual or impending changes to legislation
+- Take account of / prepare for actual or impending changes to legislation

 - Identify current legal and policy issues affecting tenants, borrowers, occupiers, homeless people and those in housing need

-- Examine the impact of recent case law.
+- Assess the impact of recent case law on your work and practice.

 Housing advisers, lawyers and local authority staff with a good working knowledge of housing law.